How to Make Your Dog a Service Dog: An Expert Guide

 Creating a service dog is a journey that requires support and access to resources.
 Here are some valuable resources:

-• The Academy of Pet Careers: Our organization offers programs for people to learn how to train service dogs or to become a service dog trainer.
+- The Academy of Pet Careers: Our organization offers professional training programs for people to learn how to train service dogs or to become a service dog trainer.
 Their expertise can be invaluable on this journey.

-• Online Communities: Join online forums and communities where service dog owners share tips and experiences.
+- Online Communities: Join online forums and communities where service dog handlers share tips and experiences.

 Frequently Asked Questions